 TR ANSRE LATIVE CASES V c DESCRIPTION case-accessor affix see Sec.
 3.9.2 below inverse accessor affix see Sec.
 3.9.2 below 1 тнм THEMATIC (a) 1 The (usually inanimate) party which is a participant to the verbal predicate which does not undergo party acting as the THEME/CONTENT of X that of/for which X functions as the THEME/CONTENT V x form ao any tangible change of state.
 Semantic role: CONTENT.
-THEME/CONTENT OF A as the Theme/Content 2 INS INSTRUMENTAL ä The entity acting as means utilized by an explicit or implicit agent to implement/carry out the the INSTRUMENT/MEANS that by/via which X is the V x form ae effect/impact of an act/event.
-Semantic role: INSTRUMENT. by/via which X occurs INSTRUMENT/MEANS 3 ABS ABSOLUTIVE e The party that/who is the target of, and/or undergoes, the effect/impact or change of state as a result the PATIENT to that which happens/is done V x form ea of a tangible act/event.
-Semantic role: PATIENT. which/whom X happens to the PATIENT X 4 STM STIMULATIVE 2 ï The party/entity/idea/thought/situation or mental state which triggers an unwilled, affective response that which is the affective STIMULUS of X that of/for which X is the affective STIMULUS V x form eo or is the trigger for an existential state such as possession.
-2 Semantic role: STIMULUS.
-5 AFF AFFECTIVE i The party who undergoes an unwilled, affective experience, e.g., coughing, sneezing, feeling the EXPERIENCER or undergoer of X (as an that which the X undergoes as an affective experience V X form eë hot/cold, trembling, experiencing sensory input (tactile, olfactory, visual, aural, gustatory), proprioceptive states, psychological/emotional states, reflex reactions such as cringing, yawning, ducking, screaming in fright, etc. Semantic role: EXPERIENCER. affective experience) as an aneonve expendince 6 EFF EFFECTUATIVE ö The party/force that initiates a chain of causal events or who induces another party to act as an agent the ENABLER initiating an the event (chain) that the V X form öe (specifiable via the ENB affix).
-Role: ENABLER event chain leading to X ENABLER X initiates 7 ERG ERGATIVE o The animate party or inanimate force which initiates/causes an act/event which creates a tangible the AGENT who/that X's that which the AGENT or V x form oe effect or change of state in a patient.
-Semantic role: AGENT or FORCE.
-FORCE X does/initiates 8 DAT DATIVE ü The party which is the (intended) recipient of a verb of transference, transmission, or communication; the RECIPIENT of X or of that which the RECIPIENT X V X form öa the party at/to which a physically transferred entity, transmitted information, or a communicable entity is directed.
-Semantic role: RECIPIENT. the act of X receives 9 IND INDUCIVE u The patient who undergoes the tangible effect, impact, or change of state of an act/event initiated/caused by that self-same party.
-Semantic role: AGENT+PATIENT. the AGENT who/that X's that which the AGENT X V X form oa initiateu/causeu by that self-same party.
+THEME/CONTENT OF A as the Theme/Content 2 INS INSTRUMENTAL ä The entity acting as means utilized by an explicit or implicit agent to implement/carry out the effect/impact of an act/event.
+Semantic role: INSTRUMENT. the INSTRUMENT/MEANS by/via which X occurs that by/via which X is the INSTRUMENT/MEANS V X form aö enecompact of an accevent.
 Semantic fole.
-AGENT+FATIENT. him-/her-/itself does to him-/her-/itself
+INSTROMENT. by/via willcit A occurs INSTRUMENT/MEANS 3 ABS ABSOLUTIVE e The party that/who is the target of, and/or undergoes, the effect/impact or change of state as a result of a tangible act/event.
+Semantic role: PATIENT. the PATIENT to which/whom X happens that which happens/is done to the PATIENT X V X form eo of a tangible activevent.
+Semantic fole.
+PATIENT. which/whom x happens to the Patient A 4 AFF AFFECTIVE i The party who undergoes an unwilled, affective experience, e.g., coughing, sneezing, feeling hot/cold, trembling, experiencing sensory input (tactile, olfactory, visual, aural, gustatory), the EXPERIENCER or undergoer of X (as an that which the X undergoes as an affective experience V x form eö proprioceptive states, psychological/emotional states, reflex reactions such as cringing, yawning, ducking, screaming in fright, etc. Semantic role: EXPERIENCER. affective experience) as an anconve experience 5 STM STIMULATIVE 2 ëi The party/entity/idea/thought/situation or mental state which triggers an unwilled, affective response that which is the that of/for which X is the V x form oë or is the trigger for an existential state such as possession.
+2 Semantic role: STIMULUS. affective STIMULUS of X affective STIMULUS 6 EFF EFFECTUATIVE ö The party/force that initiates a chain of causal events or who induces another party to act as an agent the ENABLER initiating an the event (chain) that the V x form öe (specifiable via the ENB affix).
+Role: ENABLER event chain leading to X ENABLER X initiates 7 ERG ERGATIVE o The animate party or inanimate force which initiates/causes an act/event which creates a tangible effect or change of state in a patient.
+Semantic role: AGENT or FORCE. the AGENT who/that X's that which the AGENT or FORCE X does/initiates V X form oe effect of change of state in a patient.
+Semantic fole.
+AGENT of FORCE.
+FORCE A does/illidites 8 DAT DATIVE ü The party which is the (intended) recipient of a verb of transference, transmission, or communication; the party at/to which a physically transferred entity, transmitted information, or a communicable entity the RECIPIENT of X or of the act of X that which the RECIPIENT X V X form öa is directed.
+Semantic role: RECIPIENT.
+LITE AULUI A receives 9 IND INDUCIVE u The patient who undergoes the tangible effect, impact, or change of state of an act/event the AGENT who/that X's that which the AGENT X V x form oa initiated/caused by that self-same party.
+Semantic role: AGENT+PATIENT. him-/her-/itself does to him-/her-/itself